mhanyc/software_security_reqs/system_requirements/INDEX.md

 Vibrant continues to awaken to concepts of security, and the control of IT systems - and though we have started to invest (time, money, and person-power) in security, we have a long way to go.

 So, these requirements should match Vibrant's consensus on achievable state-of-the-art.
-Consider them as possible release standards sometime in the near future when reviewing.
 If you see anything that doesn't pass the Vibrant smell test, do reach out!

 > [!IMPORTANT]
-> it is very unlikely we meet the level 1 requirements considered 'adequate' first steps by NIST.
+> It is very unlikely we meet the level 1 requirements considered 'adequate' first steps by NIST, much less level 2 or 3.
 >
 > This set of requirements should be **achievable**.
+Consider them as possible release standards sometime in the near future and comment accordingly.

 # Requirement Categories